-Will Glenn was named Georgia's associate head coach in July 2008 after serving as an assistant for the Bulldogs since 2005.
-The 2012 season was Glenn's seventh on the coaching staff with the Bulldogs compiling an impressive record of 185-25 (.881) during his tenure.
-The 2012 season saw Glenn win his second ITA Southeast Region Assistant Coach of the Year honor in three seasons, also earning the prestigious honor in 2010.
+Will Glenn was named associate head coach at Georgia in July 2008 after serving as an assistant for the Bulldogs since 2005.
+The 2015 season was his 10th on the coaching staff with the Bulldogs compiling an impressive 253-43 record during his tenure that includes an undefeated 32-0 National Championship season in 2007 and a second consecutive NCAA title in 2008.

 The Athens, Ga., native and Athens Academy product was a four-year letterwinner at Georgia.
 Glenn cracked the starting lineup in 2003 after walking on in 1998.
 He posted a career-best 10-3 singles record and a 7-3 doubles mark in 2000-01 and was co-captain of the 2003 squad.

 Prior to coaching at Georgia, Glenn served as a tennis pro at the Lloyd Neck Racquet Club in Long Island, N.Y., and Dalkieth Tennis Club in Perth, Australia.

 Glenn earned two degrees from the University of Georgia, receiving his bachelor's degree in real estate in 2003 and his masters in human resources and organizational development with a focus on leadership in 2007.

 He is married to the former Natalie Rittle and the couple has a son, Grady, and a daughter, Abigail.

 • 2006 NCAA Finalists